Get

 9. Teething

 Puppies may also flip their food bowl because they’re teething.
 This is because they may be in pain and trying to soothe their gums.
-If your puppy is flipping their bowl due to teething, it’s important to provide them with chew toys and plenty of opportunities to gnaw on appropriate things.
+If your puppy is flipping or chewing their bowl due to teething, it’s important to provide them with chew toys and plenty of opportunities to gnaw on appropriate things.

 Dog Chattering Teeth